Thérèse Blanchet

-Thérèse Blanchet (born 22 May 1962) is a French-Swiss jurist serving as secretary-general of the Council of the European Union since 1 November 2022.
+Thérèse Blanchet (born 22 May 1962) is a French-Swiss attorney serving as secretary-general of the Council of the European Union since 1 November 2022.
 She is the first woman to hold the post.

 Previously, from 2019 to 2022, she was Legal Counsel of the Council and European Council, and Director-General of the Council Legal Service.

 Personal life

-Blanchet is married to Jouko Lempiäinen and has one child.
+Blanchet is married to Jouko Lempiäinen, a Finnish national, and has one child.